Dunera

 Karl Wiese (68) • GP, NL, K

 Not a Nazi.
-The Hamburg man was a passenger on the Adolf Woermann and was interned – despite his age – with its crew.
+The Hamburg man was a passenger on the Adolf Woermann and was interned – despite his age – with the crew.

 Escaped death on the Arandora Star, deported to Australia on the Dunera

-The 42 Jewish and political refugees from Germany and Austria mentioned here were deported to Australia on the Dunera with a group of 251 survivors just one week after they had survived the sinking of the Arandora Star.
-In addition to many German merchants and seamen, this group probably included other refugees.
+The 45 Jewish and political refugees from Germany and Austria mentioned here were deported to Australia on the Dunera with a group of 251 survivors just one week after narrowly escaping the sinking of the Arandora Star.
+This group included many German businessmen and members of the German merchant navy, as well as British citizens of German origin, some refugees, and opponents of the Nazis.

 Gordon Alsleben (32) • PD, RK